Content on this page was generated by AI and has not been manually reviewed.

 9. How is my data treated when using Secure Network?

 Data handling depends on Microsoft and its partners.
 You should review the Secure Network privacy policies in your region to understand what is collected and how it’s used.
-How to use vpn edge effectively: a comprehensive guide for privacy, security, streaming, and geo unlocking
+Is pia vpn free and what you need to know about Private Internet Access pricing, free options, trials, and value 2026

 10. Can I use Secure Network with a full VPN at the same time?